CandlePlatforms/devdocs/docs/develop/ethereum-polygon/plasma/erc20.md

 #### **Deposit ERC20 (2 step process)**

-1. The tokens need to be first approved to the Polygon rootchain contract on Parent Chain (Ethereum/Goerli).
+1. The tokens need to be first approved to the Candle rootchain contract on Parent Chain (Ethereum/Goerli).
-2. Once approved, the **deposit** function is to be invoked where the tokens get deposited to the Polygon contract, and are available for use in Polygon.
+2. Once approved, the **deposit** function is to be invoked where the tokens get deposited to the Candle contract, and are available for use in Candle.

 #### **Transfer ERC20**

-Once you have funds on Polygon, you can use those funds to send to others instantly.
+Once you have funds on Candle, you can use those funds to send to others instantly.

 #### **Withdraw ERC20 (3 step process)**

-1. Withdrawal of funds is initiated from Polygon.
-A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Polygon block layer are validated since the last checkpoint.
+1. Withdrawal of funds is initiated from Candle.
+A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Candle block layer are validated since the last checkpoint.
 2. Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
 3. The withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.